Celia-git/Multithreading/README.md

 ### open\_mp

 The `open_mp` directory contains a solution using OpenMP.
 OpenMP provides a higher-level abstraction for parallel programming, allowing for easier parallelization of code regions, loops, and other constructs.
-Key aspects of this implementation may include:
+Key aspects of this implementation include:

 * Compiler directives (pragmas) to specify parallel regions, work-sharing constructs (e.g., `for`, `sections`), and synchronization.
+* Dynamic scheduling of threads to promote efficient use of resources.
 * Runtime library functions for controlling the number of threads and other aspects of OpenMP execution.
 * Implicit thread management by the OpenMP runtime.